syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 #### SortOrder

 You can make use of [sortOrder](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonComboBoxSettingsModel/#sortorder) property which specifies the order in which the data source needs to be sorted.

-The available type of sort orders are `None` - The data source is not sorted. `Ascending` - The data source is sorted in ascending order. `Descending` - The data source is sorted in descending order.
+`None` - The data source is not sorted.
+`Ascending` - The data source is sorted in ascending order.
+`Descending` - The data source is sorted in descending order.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}